 How to put these technologies together to make a working IIoT architecture

 You might be an operations manager looking for industrial IoT solutions to problems and inefficiencies in your operations.
-You could be a business development specialist looking to dive into the world of Industrial IoT (IIoT).
+You could be a business guy looking to take your company into the world of Industrial IoT (IIoT).
 Or you’re simply looking for the most efficient way to create Industrial IoT platforms.
 Regardless of your profile, ready-to-use IIoT tools and solutions will make your life so much easier.

 Just to be clear, “make your life easier” is a delicate way to say “prevent you from needlessly torturing yourself.”
 Why?
 Because someone already invented the wheel.
 No need to do it again.